 SRCD Post-Doctoral State Policy Fellowship

-During the 2019-2020 academic year (from September 1, 2019 through August 31, 2020) SRCD will be supporting full-time positions for two SRCD Post-doctoral State Policy Fellows with placements in state executive branch agency offices that focus on early childhood.
+For the 2019-2020 academic year (from September 1, 2019 through August 31, 2020) SRCD will be awarding two full-time SRCD Post-doctoral State Policy Fellowships with placements in state executive branch offices that focus on early childhood.
 Candidates are sought with expertise in the research on family engagement, early math skills, or the development of dual language learners in early childhood.
 Placement activities may focus on a range of early childhood policy issues.
 Fellows will not be asked to design a project in advance.

 Goals of the SRCD Post-doctoral State Policy Fellowship